You are logged in as a CMS user.

 In 1985, the City of Seabrook donated to Harris County five acres of land originally given to the City by Rex and Evelyn Meador.
 The Evelyn Meador Branch Library opened on June 26, 1988.
 Unfortunately, the original library building was heavily damaged by Hurricane Ike in 2008.
 With funding assistance from the City of Seabrook, a new state-of-the-art, environmentally green facility was opened in 2011.

 The Fairbanks Library was founded in 1922 as part of the local post office.
-After the post office caught fire in 1925, the community raised $146 for materials and built a 224-square-foot building without running water.
-That building continued to serve as the Fairbanks community library until the current building was opened in 1971.
-With 5,000 square feet, it was more than twenty times the size of the original and was further expanded in 1991 thanks to a generous legacy by the estate of Elfreida C. Letz.
+After the post office caught fire in 1925, the community raised $146 for materials and built a 224-square-foot building.
+That building continued to serve as the Fairbanks community library until the current building opened in 1971.
+At 5,000 square feet, it was more than twenty times the size of the original and was further expanded in 1991.

 HCPL had 10 different leaders over its first 100 years.
 The title has changed from County Librarian to Library Director, but the mission has always stayed the same: providing free access to books to all Harris County residents.